indeep-singh-2812/Dice-Game-using-Angular2/Readme.md

+Please unzip the file in your computer to use it.
 # Dice-Game-using-Angular2
 In this repo, we have create a basic game using Angular2 .
 This is a Dice Game.
 User will have to lick the button to get two values for the dices.
 There are 2 rules to play this game.<br />